 Around a quarter of people aged 30 to 69 in Singapore have high blood pressure, and they may be at risk of serious complications.
 The number rises as we age – around 1 in 2 people aged 60 to 69 in Singapore have high blood pressure.

 Checking your blood pressure is one of the most frequent and basic elements of any health check or visit to a GP or nurse.
-Routine observations in hospital settings place high importance on blood pressure, and a blood pressure reading can be a good indication of a person’s current health and their risk of developing serious health conditions.
+Routine observations in hospital settings place high importance on blood pressure, and a blood pressure reading can be a good indication of a person’s current health and risk of developing serious health conditions.
 You can also measure your blood pressure yourself at home using a blood pressure machine.

 When your blood pressure is taken, it is reported as two numbers – the systolic and diastolic blood pressure.
 The unit of measurement is mmHg – millimetres of mercury, an old way of measuring pressure.

-With each heartbeat, blood is pushed into the circulation – the first number in a blood pressure reading represents the strongest rush of blood into the body.
+With each heartbeat, blood is pushed into your circulatory system.
+The first number in a blood pressure reading represents the strongest rush of blood into the body.
 It is the pressure of the blood within the vessels at the strongest contraction of the heart with every heartbeat.
 The strongest part of the heart’s contraction is called systole, and the blood pressure at that point is known as systolic blood pressure.

 The second number is the pressure in the blood vessels when the heart is at its most relaxed state – at the point of each heartbeat when the heart isn’t forcing blood into the vessels.